A Curious Conversation

 A temporary installation jointly commissioned by St Albans Museums and University of Hertfordshire Galleries

 A list of the works displayed, and their donors, appeared in the Herts Advertiser; this became my inspiration for creating A Curious Conversation, which saw me take on the roles of curator, artist and collector.
-The installation showcases objects from the Museums’ collection, including archaeology, art, natural history and social history, alongside new artworks inspired by my research.
-These artworks, along with the objects I collected, echo ‘lost’ items from the Conversazione, where there is no similar object in today’s Museum collection.
+The installation showcased objects from the Museums’ collection, including archaeology, art, natural history and social history, alongside new artworks inspired by my research.
+These artworks, along with the objects I collected, echoed ‘lost’ items from the Conversazione, where there was no similar object in today’s Museum collection.
 They were a response to descriptions such as ‘framed needlework on perforated card’, ‘2 baskets of silkworm cocoons’, and ‘collection of New Zealand savage curiosities’.

 Further information can be found at: https://uhartsresident.wordpress.com/2017/05/14/lyndall-phelps-museology/